pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-29-a-chaotic-guide-to-using-docker-for-robotics-research-part-iii.md

 ## TL;DR Docker Compose

 This section would be short and sweet.
 If anyone wants more information, see [Docker Compose].
+Compare between [Docker Run Options] and [Sample Docker Compose] to understand the commands used in a compose file.

 #### Introduction